A Diver Attention Estimation Framework for Effective Underwater Human-Robot Interaction: DATT Dataset

-\section{DATT DATASET}
+\section{DATT Dataset}

-To facilitate the training and testing of the proposed diver attention estimation system, we prepare a diver attention (DATT) dataset which contains a wide variety of annotated underwater diver images.
-The images have a resolution of $1920\times1080$ pixels and are collected from multiple closed-water pool trials using GoPro action cameras~\cite{gopro}.
-There are a total of $3,314$ annotated diver images.
+To facilitate the training and testing of DATT-Net, we prepare a dataset that contains a wide variety of annotated underwater diver images.
+The images have resolutions of $1920\times1080$ pixels and are collected from multiple closed-water environments using GoPros~\cite{gopro}.
+There are a total of $3,314$ annotated diver images (training set: $2,652$ and test set: $662$).
 To increase the diversity of the dataset, the divers were instructed to appear differently underwater.
-Some divers wore scuba masks while others simply put on pairs of goggles.
+Some divers wore scuba masks while others used pairs of goggles.
 Some used their snorkels while a few others did not.
 The head orientation of the divers were also varied by instructing them to look directly at the camera or to look elsewhere at different angles (both in the left and right directions).
-As a result, there are even instances where the faces of the divers are completely obscured from the camera's perspective, \ie the diver is looking to their left or right at a $90$ degree angle with respect to the camera.
+As a result, there are even instances where the diver faces are occluded from the camera's perspective, such as when they looked $90$-degrees to the left or right.